-So if you’ve started looking into how to make wood pellets, you may have come across the discussions over the use of binders.
+If you’ve started looking into how to make wood pellets, you may have come across the discussions over the use of binders.
 So in this post, I’ll discuss what binders are and if you’ll need them to make wood pellets.

 A pellet binder is an additional material which will be mixed into your raw woody biomass material to aid the process of making pellets.
-A typical example would be a form of modified corn starch in powdered form.
+A typical example would be modified corn starch in powdered form.
 The benefits of using a binder can be increased pellet mill productivity, improved pellet quality, improved roller and die life and finally reduced energy consumption.
 Pellet binders can also help to provide lubrication to the process and reduce the likelihood of a blocked pellet mill die.

-Water and Vegetable Oil for Making Pellets
+Adding Water and Vegetable Oil When Making Pellets

 Adding in small amounts of vegetable oil into the pellet making process can help to lubricate the pellet mill die.
-This can avoid a pellet mill die blockage by keeping the compression generated under control.
+This can avoid a pellet mill die blockage by keeping the compression pressure generated under control.
 However, adding too much vegetable oil will significantly reduce the density of the wood pellets produced.
 Therefore their density will not be sufficient to withstand packaging and transport.
 So the addition of vegetable oil should be used sparingly and with care.